Healthy Self-Esteem

 creating a better life for yourself.

 Self-esteem is not the same as self-compassion.
 I put self-compassion on the level of self-actualization because it is a spiritual ability.
 Even higher than that is universal compassion, which is on the level of self-transcendence (the enlightened stage of development).
-This level is not shown on the diagram because Maslow realized it later in life.
+This level is not shown on the diagram because Maslow didn't realize it until later in life.

 Healthy self-esteem is not the same as high self-esteem.
 Healthy self-esteem is accurate self-esteem.
 It is possible to esteem your abilities too highly, which creates blind spots.

 Feedback from others can help to reveal our blind spots.
 Of course, the value of the feedback depends on its source.
 A person who just wants to criticize and drag you down is not a good source of feedback.
-Biased parents and nice friends who are afraid to tell you the truth are not very helpful, either.
-For many people, a supportive teacher or coach can be a valuable source of feedback.
+Biased parents and nice friends who are afraid to tell you the truth are not helpful, either.
+An honest friend or family member who knows you well can be a good source, as long as they're not too critical.

 "As long as we suffer from low self-esteem - and it is a suffering - we will both fear others and crave their approval....
 In the end, we are not here to fit in, to be well-adjusted, acceptable to all, or to make our parents proud of us.
 We are here to be ourselves." ~James Hollis, Living an Examined Life